-Dividends are the best-known and most widespread formula used by companies to distribute a part of the profits among their shareholders.
-However, there are other ways, like the share buybacks.
+Dividends are the best known and most widespread means companies use to distribute a portion of their profits to their shareholders.
+However, there are other ways to reward shareholders, such as share buybacks.

-Sharing business profits with shareholders is a standard procedure in companies whose capital is divided into shares.
+Distribution of business earnings among shareholders is a common process for companies whose capital stock is divided into shares.

-Besides cash payments, companies can opt for the so-called scrip dividend option, i.e. offering shareholders the possibility to choose between receiving their remuneration in cash or in shares.
-In this case, the company may choose to distribute either shares from its treasury stock or share transfer rights to shareholders, which can in turn be used to subscribe new shares from a capital increase or converted into cash through their sale, either on the market or to the company itself.
+Going beyond straight cash payments, the 'scrip dividend' approach lets shareholders choose between getting their reward in cash or in shares.
+Here, the company transfers to shareholders either shares from its treasury stock or rights of allotment, which can then be used to subscribe for shares arising from a capital increase, or simply sold for cash, either on the market or to the company itself.

 Share buybacks are yet another way for companies to reward their shareholders.
 A share buyback program requires the company to buy a packet of its own shares, usually in the open market, and then retire (i.e., cancel) those shares.
 This form of compensation does not involve a return of shareholder funds.
 Instead, as there are fewer shares outstanding, each shareholder's stake in the company rises in value, thereby enhancing earnings per share (EPS).